Machian Gravity: A mathematical formulation for Mach's Principle: Introduction

 \begin{itemize} \item Action principle: The theory should be derived from an action principle to guarantee that the theory does not violate conservation laws.

 \item Equivalence principle : Various research groups have tested the Weak Equivalence Principle (WEP) at an exquisite procession.
-Therefore, any theory must follow the weak equivalence principle.
-However, the strong equivalence principle has not been tested on a large scale.
-Therefore, if the ratio of the inertial mass and the gravitational mass changes over space-time (on a galactic scale or cosmological scale), then that does not violate results from our local measurements.
-In accordance with Mach's principle, the inertial properties of matter come from all the distant matter of the universe.
-As the matter distribution at different parts of the universe is different, the theory may not follow the strong equivalence principle.
+Therefore, any theory must follow the weak equivalence principle\cite{PhysRevD.104.044001,Wagner:2012ui,rosi2017quantum,10.1093/mnrasl/slaa143,PhysRevLett.129.121102,huber2000precision,Yang:2019tzi}.
+However, the strong equivalence principle has not been tested on a large scale~\cite{Voisin:2020lqi}.
+If the ratio of the inertial mass and the gravitational mass changes over space-time (on a galactic scale or cosmological scale), then that does not violate results from our local measurements.
+In accordance with Mach's principle, the inertial properties of matter come from all the distant matter of the Universe.
+As the matter distribution at different parts of the Universe is different, the theory may not follow the strong equivalence principle.

-\item Departure from Newtonian gravity: Newtonian gravity and GR provide an excellent result in the solar system scale.
-However, the deviation from GR happens only at the galactic scale.
-Therefore, the proposed theory should follow GR on the solar system scale, and it only deviates from GR at the galactic scale to mimic some of the modified gravity theories proposed by researchers to explain the dark sectors of the universe. \end{itemize}
+\item Departure from GR: As GR provides an excellent result in the solar system scale, the proposed theory should follow GR on that scale, and it only deviates from GR at the galactic scale to mimic some of the modified gravity theories proposed by researchers to explain the dark sectors of the Universe.
+Along with this, the proposed theory should also be able to replicate the behavior of theories like Sciama's theory or BD theory under the specific circumstances for which they were proposed. \end{itemize}